-Only the intervention of Emperor Sigismund avoided another schism and eventually Pope Eugenius accepted that the Council continued.
-In return Sigismund was crowned emperor on May 31, 1433 in St. Peter's.
+Only the intervention of Sigismund avoided another schism and eventually Pope Eugenius accepted that the Council continued.
+In return Sigismund was crowned Holy Roman Emperor on May 31, 1433 in S. Pietro.

-After Sigismund returned to Germany the position of Pope Eugenius IV in Rome became so weak that he was forced to flee to Florence where he placed his residence in the convent next to S. Maria Novella.
+After Sigismund returned to Germany the position of Pope Eugenius IV in Rome became so weak that he was forced to flee to Florence where he placed his residence in the Dominican Convent of S. Maria Novella.

-In 1438 he tried to close the Council of Basel by convening another one in Ferrara; this council, due to a pestilence, was moved to Florence where the pope was able to directly supervise its work: at the council an agreement was reached with the Orthodox church to put an end to the schism which had started in 1054.
-A delegation led by the Byzantine Emperor John VIII attended the council: the Florentines were very impressed by the luxury of the imperial retinue.
-Pope Eugenius IV reached agreements with other eastern churches; notwithstanding the fact that the Council of Basel had elected another pope, Pope Eugenius IV, through these agreements, gained such an authority that in 1443 he was able to return to Rome.
+In 1438 he tried to close the Council of Basel by convening another one in Ferrara; this council, due to a pestilence, was moved to Florence where the Pope was able to directly supervise its sessions: at the council an agreement was reached with the Orthodox church to put an end to the schism which had started in 1054.
+A delegation led by Byzantine Emperor John VIII attended the council: the Florentines were very impressed by the luxury of the imperial retinue.
+Pope Eugenius IV reached agreements with other eastern churches and he gained such an authority that in 1443 he was able to return to Rome.

 Pope Eugenius IV commissioned a new bronze door for S. Pietro to Antonio Averlino known as

-il Filarete, a young Florentine sculptor who is mainly known for his later
+il Filarete (lover of virtue), a young Florentine sculptor who is mainly known for his later

 activity as an architect in Milan.
 Filarete had most likely worked with